-Join us for Memorial Weekend 2017
+Memorial Weekend 2017

-Memorial Weekend 2017 (May 28-29) commemorates the 75th Anniversary of the arrival of U.S.Armed forces in New Zealand in 1942.
-To mark the occasion, the Trust will also open its newly-restored U.S.Marines Hut in Queen Elizabeth Park (formerly Camp Russell).
+Memorial Weekend 2017 (May 28-29) commemorated the 75thAnniversary of the arrival of U.S.Armed forces in New Zealand in 1942.
+The Trust also opened its newly-restored U.S.Marines Hut in Queen Elizabeth Park (formerly Camp Russell).

 Message from Ambassador Bill and Gail McCormick